mariefourriere/javascript-project-calculator/README.md

-# Let's build a calculator
+# Building a calculator

+Here is the link to the [calculator](https://mariefourriere.github.io/calculator/)

+## the challenge

+At the end of this challenge you should be able to generate a simple app using the DOM utils and events.

 Using what we know about javascript, we're going to build a simple calculator app.